staabm/staabm.github.io/_posts/2023-05-10-how-to-debug-slow-rector-projects.md

 ogImage:
   title: "How to debug rector performance"
-  subtitle: "Step by step guide on how to find out why rector is slow on your project"
+  subtitle: "Step by step guide on how to find out why Rector is slow on your project"
   imageUrl: "https://staabm.github.io/staabm.svg"
   fileName: "debug-rector-performance"
 ---